Microsoft Time Tracking

 • Display reports in visual dashboards;

-• Update data, reports and dashboards in real time;
+• Update data, reports, and dashboards in real-time;

 • Upload data automatically from multiple sources;

-• Customisable and interactive dashboards available;
+• Customizable and interactive dashboards available;

 • Included in the Microsoft suite.